antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] APIs **SHOULD** use HTTPS

-The 18F API Standards summarise the benefits of using HTTPS, they are echoed here for convenience:
+The 18F API Standards summarise the benefits of using HTTPS, echoed here for convenience:

 > "Any new API should use and require HTTPS encryption (using TLS/SSL).
 HTTPS provides: